foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/utility_functions/util_data_conv.rst

 For some platforms, there is a code size penalty if floating point operations are used.
-Because the preceding function uses floating point operations even if no conversion from/to float is needed by the application, the linker links-in the float support.
-For that reason, there is also a fixed point specialization.
-This function should be used in all places where it is known that neither of the source or destination tensor is a float tensor.
+Because the preceding function uses floating point operations even if no conversion from/to float is needed by the application, the linker includes the floating point support code.
+For that reason, the MLI API also includes a conversion specialization which only supports fixed-point data types.

+Ensure that you use this function in all places where it is known that neither the source nor the destination tensor is a float tensor.
 It supports both signed asymmetric data formats and fixed point data formats.

 .. code:: c